FA Cup Final: Chelsea vs Manchester City predictions, team news, betting tips, odds and Bet Builder

 Chelsea vs Manchester City preview

-Manchester City failed to justify their favourites tag against Manchester United and Crystal Palace in the 2024 and 2025 FA Cup finals, but they have grown accustomed to defeating Chelsea over recent years and should outclass the Blues under the Wembley arch.
+Manchester City failed to justify their favourites tag against Manchester United and Crystal Palace in the 2024 and 2025 FA Cup finals, but they have grown accustomed to defeating Chelsea over recent years and should outclass the Blues under the Wembley arch this afternoon.

 Pep Guardiola relishes the knockout competitions and his City side are preparing to contest the FA Cup final for a fourth successive season.